3kiri3/Maze/README.md

 ---

-## Game Objectives

-- Navigate through the office maze to reach the elevator.
-- Complete mini-games to progress between floors.
-- Avoid the boss on the final floor.
-- Retrieve the divorce papers to win the game.

----

 ## Game Structure

 **Front-end:** JavaFX with FXML for UI layout

 **Game Engine:**  Custom game loop with 2D array-based maze

 **Key Classes:**